Journal articles (* corresponding author, if not first author)

 Book

 Hu, Y. (2016).
-Chinese-British Intermarriage: Disentangling Gender and Ethnictiy.
+Chinese-British Intermarriage: Disentangling Gender and Ethnicity.
 London/New York: Palgrave Macmillan.
 (Nominee, 2017 British Sociological Association Philip Abrams Memorial Prize)

 Book chapters